 Acclaimed Australian artist Vincent Fantauzzo painted 30 Australians, from different walks of life, in 30 days.
 The portrait subjects come from varying fields such as the arts, science, entertainment, politics, philanthropy and sport.
 Portraits include the Hon Bob Hawke AC; film director Baz Luhrmann; AFL legend Ron Barassi; actress Asher Keddie; champion Australian Rules footballer Heritier Lumumba; and David Walsh, founder of the Museum of Old and New Art (MONA) Tasmania – to name but a few of the 30 extraordinary subjects.

-Leon Kempler OAM, Sue Davies, Prof Jane Long, Eddie Kutner and Peter Yates AM at the launch of The 30/30 Project at La Trobe University Bundoora, Aug 2014
+Leon Kempler AM, Sue Davies, Julia Mihai, Prof Jane Long, Eddie Kutner and Peter Yates AM at the launch of The 30/30 Project at La Trobe University Bundoora, Aug 2014